 Pros and Cons Of This Tracking Method:

-- Pro: Let’s you see exactly where each lead came from so you can track the true profitability of your marketing.
-This combined with the Adwords Conversion Tracking tag are the ideal setup that’ll give you the full picture.
+- Pro: This Lets you see exactly where each lead came from so you can track the true profitability of your marketing.
+This, combined with the Google Ads Conversion Tracking tag, is the ideal setup to give you the whole picture.

-- Con: This tracking doesn’t give you any data about the specific ad that drove the lead.
+- Con: This tracking doesn’t give you any data about the ad that drove the lead.

-To measure the effectiveness of your advertising campaign, you should monitor your investor transactions whether buyer or seller, as well as keeping track of new customers, requests for information leads, phone inquiries, and even organic website traffic.
+To measure the effectiveness of your advertising campaign, you should monitor your investor transactions, whether buyer or seller, and keep track of new customers, requests for information leads, phone inquiries, and even organic website traffic.

 Here are some ideas that will help you not only determine the effectiveness of your ads but will also give you some new marketing ideas.

 1. Compare your sales before, during, and after your ad campaign.

 Keep in mind that internet advertising often has a delayed affect and can then grow steadily.